Looking for some authentic retro holiday decor?

 Here, find out how to make some cute vintage Christmas crafts from the sixties!

 There’s a green burlap holiday wreath, some adorable tabletop Christmas trees, homemade holiday candles, a festive garland, terrific topiary trees, plus a beautiful cardboard Christmas starburst craft.
-Latest additions include some adorable papier-mache holiday decor.
-Take a look!
+Don’t miss the adorable papier-mache holiday decor.